Angel0po/EDA_BON-AO/README.md

    The strongest weak positive correlation is between valence and danceability, which is at 0.41

    The second strongest weak positive correlation is between valence and energy, which is at 0.36

+   These two seem to influece the number of streams the most, although

 #### Platform Popularity